AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 He gave me a slow cautious nod before he added "Only recently.
 Well I never gave it much thought before, but yeah.
 We know vamps can do what we do.
 It's why we stay away from them.
 But Alex is working a job around vamps and they can't know his name, or that he's friends with me.
 So no Alex anything.
 You don't know me either."

 "Another reason I should just go."
 I said but I didn't get up.
+Vampires, friends I had never heard about, why I wasn't supposed to know these things - all valid reasons to stay I told myself.

 Benji chuckled.
 "Alex and I met after his mother died.
 We were working the same crowd and ran into each other in the stupidest ways - telepathically listening to each other and holding a conversation we didn't mean to have from across the room."